Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Floating-Point Training

-In this section, we present low-precision training techniques based on floating-point quantization.
-Unlike integer quantization, converting a high-precision floating-point number to a lower-precision one involves a different process.
-Specifically, for converting a high-precision floating-point value (E$e$M$m$) to a lower-precision representation (E${e'}$M${m'}$), We begin by copying the lower $e'$ exponent bits from the source to the target.
+This section provides an extended inventory of low-precision training methods based on floating-point quantization.
+Converting a high-precision floating-point number to a lower-precision one follows a different numerical process from integer quantization.
+Specifically, for converting a high-precision floating-point value (E$e$M$m$) to a lower-precision representation (E${e'}$M${m'}$), we begin by copying the lower $e'$ exponent bits from the source to the target.
 The mantissa is then truncated to $m'$ bits by rounding to the nearest value.
 To better preserve information during quantization, a scaling factor $\Delta$ is typically applied to the source value prior to conversion.
 If an overflow occurs, the result is clipped directly to the maximum or minimum representable value.
 In the case of underflow, the value is divided by the smallest subnormal number in the low-precision format, rounded to the nearest integer, and then multiplied back by the same smallest subnormal number.
-Unlike binarized training, low-precision floating-point training does not require specialized backward propagation techniques.
-Instead, it simply mirrors the process used in full-precision training, with the key difference being the reduced numerical precision.
+Low-precision floating-point training does not require specialized backward propagation rules in the same way as binarized training.
+Instead, it largely follows the full-precision training process, with the main difference being the reduced numerical precision.

-Following the order from higher to lower precision, we begin by introducing widely used 16-bit floating-point training techniques.
-We then explore emerging lower-precision approaches that utilize 8-bit and even 4-bit floating-point formats.
-The overall structure of this section is illustrated in Figure~\ref{fig:fp}.
+This section first reviews widely used 16-bit floating-point training techniques and then turns to lower-precision approaches based on 8-bit and 4-bit floating-point formats.
+The overall structure is illustrated in Figure~\ref{fig:fp}.

+Compared with integer training, floating-point methods are driven more directly by range management.
+As precision drops from 16-bit to 8-bit and 4-bit, progress depends less on the nominal format alone than on how scaling, accumulation, and selective high-precision exceptions are coordinated.